highlights of operations

 Our lubricant additives manufacturing facility in Singapore, operated by Chevron Oronite Pte.
-Ltd., is the largest in Asia.
-Chevron has a 50 percent interest in a Singapore refinery that produces petroleum products for the Asia-Pacific region.
+Ltd., is the largest in the region.
+In addition, Chevron has a 50 percent interest in a Singapore refinery that produces petroleum products for Asia-Pacific.
 Through our joint venture Chevron Phillips Chemical Company LLC and its affiliates, Chevron also has an interest in Chevron Phillips Singapore Chemicals (Private) Limited.

-The Caltex® brand, which serves customers in the Asia-Pacific region and Africa, is managed from Singapore.
+The Caltex® brand, which serves customers in Asia, is managed from Singapore.
 There is a network of Caltex service stations and convenience stores in Singapore as well.

-In Singapore, our Chevron International Products business unit manages all of our Downstream fuels businesses and joint ventures outside the Americas.
-That includes commercial and retail merchandising, marketing, terminal operations, and the promotion and sale of Caltex fuels in the Asia-Pacific region, Africa and the Middle East.
+In Singapore, Chevron’s International Products business unit manages all of our Downstream fuels businesses and joint ventures outside the Americas.
+That includes commercial and retail merchandising, marketing, terminal operations, and the promotion and sale of Caltex fuels in Asia and the Middle East.
 The organization also directs Chevron’s joint-venture manufacturing in Asia and joint-venture aviation activities in the Middle East.

 Chevron has a 50 percent interest in the Singapore Refining Company (SRC).

-SRC’s refinery processes up to 290,000 barrels of crude oil per day, producing liquefied petroleum gas, gasoline, jet fuel, diesel, fuel oil and asphalt.
-In 2016, construction continued on SRC’s gasoline clean fuels facility and cogeneration plant.
-The new facilities are expected to increase the refinery’s ability to produce higher-value gasoline and improve energy efficiency.
-The project is expected to be completed in 2017.
+The SRC refinery processes up to 290,000 barrels of crude oil per day, producing liquefied petroleum gas, gasoline, jet fuel, diesel, fuel oil and asphalt.
+Recent upgrades have enabled the refinery to produce higher-value gasoline that meets stricter emission standards.

 supply and trading